vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 Written by Richard M. Stallman and David MacKenzie.
 ```

-- This article will give you complete overview of how program gets run behind the scene
+### Bash shell

-- So let's start.
-The bash shell as well as any program that written with C programming language starts from the main function.
+- So let's start with main function of `bash` shell.
 If you will look on the source code of the `bash` shell, you will find the main function in the `shell.c` source code file.
 This function makes many different things before the main thread loop of the bash started to work.
 For example this function:

-    - checks and tries to open /dev/tty;
+    - checks and tries to open `/dev/tty`
-    - check that shell running in debug mode;
+    - check that shell running in debug mode
-    - parses command line arguments;
+    - parses command line arguments
-    - reads shell environment;
+    - reads shell environment
-    - loads .bashrc, .profile and other configuration files;
+    - loads `.bashrc`, `.profile` and other configuration files
     - and many many more.

-- After all of these operations we can see the call of the `reader_loop` function.
-This function defined in the `eval.c` source code file which made all checks and read the given program name & arguments, it calls the `execute_command` function from the `execute_cmd.c` source code file.
-The execute_command function through the chain of the functions calls:
+- After all of these operations we can see the call of the `reader_loop` function which defined in the `eval.c` made all checks & read the given program name & arguments, it calls the `execute_command` function from the `execute_cmd.c` source code file.
+The `execute_command` function which in tern calls following function chain:

 ```
 execute_command